 Understanding Amazon.com's Unusual Options Activity

-Shares of Amazon.com (NASDAQ:AMZN) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $3662.32.
+On Friday, shares of Amazon.com (NASDAQ:AMZN) saw unusual options activity.
+After the option alert, the stock price moved down to $3730.76.

 - Sentiment: BEARISH